A new scheme has been announced by the government to help those on low incomes to self-isolate which runs until Summer 2021.

 Each individual in a household can make their own claim if they meet the criteria.

 You can claim each time you are asked to isolate as long as the isolation periods do not overlap.
+Claims must be made within 42 days of the start of each period of self-isolation.

 You can claim using our online form below.